 - the ownership use and purchase of property by them.

-- whether they have a child of the relationship, or whether they support any children.
+- whether they have a child of the relationship, or support any children.

 There are common misconceptions about what constitutes a de-facto relationship, one of which is that a couple must have been living together for two or more years.
 The specific factors which may be relevant to determine whether a de-facto relationship exists for one couple, may not be relevant when the question is considered for another.